First of all, please read these two papers for some life-changing advice on ‘how to grad student’:

 Become an expert in your field.
 This requires a lot of reading.
 I will help you identify a preliminary reading list and develop ideas for achievable research objectives but it’s ultimately your responsibility to be familiar with emerging work in your field, identify a worthy question, identify the best system for answering it, and execute the work.
 I expect you to understand and articulate the applied implications of your work for sustainable agriculture, as well as its basic importance within the context of the current body of knowledge.

 Be adaptive.
-If there is one thing I can guarantee, it’s that you won’t be lucky enough to propose and execute field experiments without a lot of unexpected delays, hiccups, or giant catastrophes.
+If there is one thing I can guarantee, it’s that you won’t be lucky enough to propose and execute field experiments without some unexpected delays, hiccups, or giant catastrophes.
 You must be resilient and prepare multiple contingency plans to ensure that you are ready to make data out of misfortune.

 Be proactive.
 I expect students to take primary ownership of the over the logistics of their projects, so don’t wait for prescribed instructions on how to complete your experiments.
 Your job as a graduate student is to learn how to design and execute your research yourself, and I expect that you will become independent in doing so within the first year.
 I will be happy (and expect) to give you guidance on a protocol that you draft.